jonathan-rodan/google-analytics-tracker/README.md

 You can send `events` and `pages` with `custom dimensions` and `custom metrics` with a very simple interface.

-# To be implemented

-* E-Commerce Tracking
-* Social Interacions
-* Exception Tracking (in google analytics, the library logs an error with error_log when a request to google analytics fails).
-* User Timing
-* App / Screen Tracking (Which doesn't apply in PHP)

 # Installing

 Using Composer `jonathan-rodan/google-analytics-tracker`.